 In what is a possible international first, a Canadian company has announced it will operate a pair of dispensaries in Arizona through a recently acquired management firm.

-The deal, which cost the Canadian Bioceutical Corporation $27 million dollars (CA$35.5 million), also gives the the company ownership of a natural health products company, CGX Life Sciences, as a subsidiary, as well as the rights to license intellectual property from Melting Point Extracts, another Arizona-based medical marijuana company.
+The deal, which cost the Canadian Bioceutical Corp. $27 million dollars (CA$35.5 million), also gives the the company ownership of a natural health products company, CGX Life Sciences, as a subsidiary, as well as the rights to license intellectual property from Melting Point Extracts, another Arizona-based medical marijuana company.

 The Canadian corporation, which trades on the over-the-counter market under the ticker symbol CBICF, will manage two dispensaries that operate under the brand Health for Life in the Phoenix area.
-The dispensary licenses will remain with the two not-for-profits that currently hold them, and those organizations will pay the Canadian firm to run the day-to-day operations, said Scott Boyes, the CEO of the Canadian Bioceutical Corporation.
+The dispensary licenses will remain with the two not-for-profits that currently hold them, and those organizations will pay the Canadian firm to run the day-to-day operations, said Scott Boyes, the CEO of the Canadian Bioceutical Corp.

 The complex deal, which was reported on last week by New Cannabis Ventures, also gives the Canadian firm a launchpad for other cannabis business opportunities throughout the United States, including in Nevada, Maryland and Pennsylvania, Boyes said.